danlynn/ember-cli-docker-template/README-ember-cli-docker.md

 3. cd into that project directory.
 4. Do an 'ember init' to create a new ember project in the current project dir.

+Note that the original README.md is just a link to the README-ember-cli-docker.md file.
+This is so that this project will show the correct README on the github homepage while still allowing the 'ember init' command to blow away the README.md link.
+This way, your own project's README.md will take its place while still retaining the original README-ember-cli-docker.md.

 ## Performance Considerations

 If using VirtualBox to host your boot2docker vm then you may notice that the default VirtualBox shared folders feature is inexplicably slow.
 This is a known issue with VirtualBox in general.
 To work around this, reconfigure the boot2docker vm to use nfs instead.

+A similar issue exists if you are using VMware Fusion.
+Except in this situation, the vmwarefusion driver for docker-machine simply doesn't have the shared folder functionality in place yet.
+Thus, you can fall back to using NFS shares.

 This process is pretty straight forward if your host computer's OS is OSX or Linux.
 The following are the instructions for OSX.